 As a local authority, in nearly all matters the legal basis for processing data will be that is is necessary to perform its statutory duties, or to ‘carry out a public task’.

-In certain circumstances, consent may be required, but the Council will ensure that it is always obtained by an affirmative action, in compliance with the GDPR.
+In certain circumstances, consent may be required, but the Council will ensure that it is always obtained by an affirmative action, in compliance with the General Data Protection Regulation (GDPR).
 Where consent is relied on, the individuals will be been given control and choice over the data.

-If the processing is not being carried out as part of its statutory duties, SCC may still be able to process the information if it’s in their ‘legitimate interests’ to do so.
+If the processing is not being carried out as part of its statutory duties, Southampton City Council may still be able to process the information if it’s in their ‘legitimate interests’ to do so.
 Before doing so, we will be satisfied that there is a genuine and legitimate reason to rely on this, and the processing won’t adversely affect the individuals.